1izeyi/1izeyi.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2025* The Best Poster Award of IROS2025 Workshop ROMADO.
 - *2020* National First Prize in the DJI RoboMaster2020 Competition.
-- *2024* Merit Student Award, University of Chinese Academy of Sciences
+- *2024* Merit Student Award, University of Chinese Academy of Sciences.

 # 💬 Talks and Services
 - *2026* The Organizer of the ICRA2026 Garment Manipulation Competition.